ChrisDuffley/stationPlaylist/readme.md

 * Control+NVDA+f from Studio window: Opens a dialog to find a track based on artist or song name.
 Press NvDA+F3 to find forward or NVDA+Shift+F3 to find backward.
 * Alt+NVDA+R from Studio window: Steps through library scan announcement settings.
 * Control+Shift+X from Studio window: Steps through braille timer settings.
+* Control+grave accent from Studio window: Toggles track dial on or off (works properly while a track is focused).
+* Control+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog.

 ## Unassigned commands